loveencounterflow/intershop/README.md

 # InterShop

-An incipient application foundation built with SQL in Postgres.
+An incipient application foundation built on Postgres, with sprinkles of JavaScript and plPython3u

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->